kiagnose/kiagnose/README.install.md

 # Kiagnose Installation

-In order to install Kiagnose on your cluster:
+In order to install Kiagnose on your namespace:

 1. Clone this repository: